knetikmedia/knetikcloud-csharp-net20-client/docs/InvoicesApi.md

 <a name="setinvoiceitemfulfillmentstatus"></a>
 # **SetInvoiceItemFulfillmentStatus**
-> void SetInvoiceItemFulfillmentStatus (int? id, string sku, string status)
+> void SetInvoiceItemFulfillmentStatus (int? id, string sku, StringWrapper status)

 Set the fulfillment status of an invoice item